lazy-ants/remote-manager/README.md

 The main goal of the project is also to create an utility that can be quickly extended for your own needs.

-Feel free to send pool pull requests if you have any ideas for improving or extending the functionality.
+Feel free to send pull requests if you have any ideas for improving or extending the functionality.

 ## Setup